NOAA-EDAB/hydra_sim/README.md

 run_model(pathToTPL = "full path to where you compiled the model",rootFolder="name of folder to store model output")
 ```

+A sample set of parameter files `hydra_sim.dat` and `hydra_sim.pin` are included and should remain in the projects root after cloning.
+They will be copies to the `rootFolder`.
+The parameterizarion reflects what is termed a "historic" run where (somewhat) realistic fishing effort is used to drive the model.

 ## Results

 The model runs 100 times.
 The output files (*.out and *.txt) are temporarily stored in the projects root folder.
 Once all runs have completed they will be moved to the `rootFolder` that you specified in the `run_model`call.
 These files will then be processed and a suite of plots will be made.
 They will be saved in the "diagnostics" folder